omkara96/KeepSafe-Releases/README.md

 **KeepSafe** is a personal security and privacy-focused Android app that helps you manage:
 - Personal Notes
-- Passwords (with private mode)
+- Passwords (with private mode): Store your passwords securely
-- Call logs, notifications, and app usage history
 - Bug reporting and feedback submission

 It securely stores data using:
-- 🔒 Local Room DB (offline-first)
 - ☁️ Firebase Auth, Firestore, and Storage
 - 🛡️ Encrypted fields for private data
-- 🧠 Smart cloud sync and restore
+- 🧠 Smart cloud sync and restore --In Progress

 ---

-## ✅ Current Features (Beta v0.1.1)
+## ✅ Current Features (Beta v0.0.1)

 - 🔐 **Login/Signup** using Firebase Authentication
-- 📝 **Notes** with public and private mode (Cypher protected)
 - 🔑 **Password Manager** (comment-based `@Private` detection)
-- 🌙 **Light & Dark Theme**
 - 🧭 Navigation Drawer + Bottom Navigation
-- 🚀 Manual Sync with Firebase and Azure (for passwords)
-- 🧾 Runtime permission handling (Call Logs, SMS, Notifications, Storage)
+- 🧾 Runtime permission handling (Read Storage)
 - 🛠️ **Bug Reporting**: Raise feature requests, bugs or suggestions with screenshot upload
 - 🔄 Offline storage and auto-sync when online